Introduction

 Real Story behind Haunting History of Shaniwar Wada

-After reign of Bajirao I his son Nanasaheb became Peshwa.
-But after battle of Panipat, he died prematurely due to stress.
+After the reign of Bajirao I his son Nanasaheb became Peshwa.
+But after the battle of Panipat, he died prematurely due to stress.
 Then his son Madhav Rao became the Peshwa, but he died earlier because of Tuberculosis.

-Then, brother of Madhav Rao named Narayan Rao became Peshwa.
+Then, the brother of Madhav Rao named Narayan Rao became Peshwa.
 But his uncle Raghunath Rao wanted to capture the throne.
 So in 1733, he ordered haunters to kill Narayan Rao.

-Some people believe that actually his corpse was taken out of the Shaniwar Wada through this gate for cremation, so it named “Narayan Darwaza”.
+Some people believe that actually his corpse was taken out of the Shaniwar Wada through this gate for cremation, so it was named “Narayan Darwaza”.

 The Palaces inside Shaniwar Wada